agusbudi/projectAlgo/readme.md

-This program is an initial code of AlgorithmicProject for HUGO Polytech Marseille, Univ AMU.
+This program is an initial code of Algorithmic Project for HUGO Polytech Marseille, Univ AMU.